denisbr/lets-hitch-howto/README.md

 or CentOS7.

-You will need root privileges throughout this tutorial, so either have access to the root user or sudo privileges (the step-by-step guides assume sudo usage).
+You will need root privileges throughout this tutorial, so either have access to the root user or sudo privileges (the step-by-step guide assumes sudo usage).

 You must own or control a registered domain name that you wish to use the